karimz1/imgcompress/ReadMe.md

 ## ✅ Supported Image Formats

-**Verified in CI**

-to see latest changes feel free to search for: ``def verified_image_formats():`` in the code.

-Status 27.11.25
+✔ Verified in CI

+See function: def verified_image_formats()

+Current list (as of 27.11.2025):
 ````
- verified = [
-        ".heic",
-        ".heif",
-        ".png",
-        ".jpg",
-        ".jpeg",
-        ".ico",
-        ".eps",
-        ".psd"
-    ]
+.heic .heif .png .jpg .jpeg .ico .eps .psd
 ````

 ### 🗂️ Supported (not yet verified)</summary>

-The tool supports all formats that Pillow can do: [Pillow Doc](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html#) but keep in mind not all have benn gone through my test-suite ***yet*** but I'm on it: [Improvement: Test matrix over all Pillow-supported formats #312](https://github.com/karimz1/imgcompress/issues/312)
+imgcompress supports all formats provided by Pillow.
+[Full list](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html#) but keep in mind not all have been tested in the suite ***yet*** but I'm on it: [Improvement: Test matrix over all Pillow-supported formats #312](https://github.com/karimz1/imgcompress/issues/312)

 Need a format that’s missing or failing?
 [Open an issue](https://github.com/karimz1/imgcompress/issues) with a sample file and short description.
 Happy to expand coverage!